Stregsystem TUI Written in gnuCOBOL

 The WHY?!

-It seems as if every project I set out to do, documented or undocumented, I try to use some kind of framework, methods, and of course language that I have not tried before.
+It seems as if every project I set out to do, documented or undocumented, I try to use some kind of framework, methods, and of course a language that I have not tried before.

 Dilbert by Schott Adams comic from 1997-11-04